matt-curtis/Fluid-for-Sketch/README.md

 ### Proportions (Aspect Ratio Sizing)

 In order to achieve this, the easiest way is to use the aspect ratio lock in Sketch's Layer Inspector, and set your constraints to change width or height.
+(Only height works at the moment)

 ### Mathematic Values